Welcome to Bankr

 We use some simple terms to define the data generated by Bankr.
 These are:

 • A Page is mainly the data in one CSV, imported and conditioned fo the data format of the Book.
-Furthermore, the term is used, if reduced data from the Book is taken for any calculations or statistics.
+Furthermore, the term Page is used, if data extracted from the Book is taken for any calculations or statistics.

-• A Transaction is one deposit to or disbursal from an account or IBAN.
-The data within a Transaction – or one row of a Page or the Book – is defined by book-v1.yaml.
+• An Entry is one deposit to or disbursal from an account or IBAN.
+The data within an Entry – or one row of a Page or the Book – is defined by book-v3.yaml.

 For more technical details see the section Implementation.